 It is crucial to read about the price and data plans that the providers offer.
-This way you will be able to pick the one that best suits your needs.
+This way, you will be able to pick the one that best suits your needs.
 To help you with it, we have listed them below, so you can learn more about each one and choose which one is best for you.

 Holafly eSIM card for Tokyo with unlimited data